 Section 4.
 Control Actions

 IFR traffic which could be affected by an overdue or unreported aircraft must be restricted or suspended unless radar separation is used.
-The facility responsible must restrict or suspend IFR traffic for a period of 30 minutes following the applicable time listed in subparas a thru e:
+The facility responsible must restrict or suspend IFR traffic for a period of 30 minutes following the applicable time listed in subparagraphs through e:

-a.
-EN ROUTE.
-At nontower or non-FSS locations, request the airport management to light all runway lights, approach lights, and all other required airport lighting systems for at least 30 minutes before the ETA of the unreported aircraft until the aircraft has been located or for 30 minutes after its fuel supply is estimated to be exhausted.
+- EN ROUTE.
+At nontower or non- locations, request the airport management to light all runway lights, approach lights, and all other required airport lighting systems for at least 30 minutes before the of the unreported aircraft until the aircraft has been located or for 30 minutes after its fuel supply is estimated to be exhausted.

-b.
-TERMINAL.
-Operate runway lights, approach lights, and all other required airport lighting systems for at least 30 minutes before the ETA of the unreported aircraft until the aircraft has been located or for 30 minutes after its fuel supply is estimated to be exhausted.
+- TERMINAL.
+Operate runway lights, approach lights, and all other required airport lighting systems for at least 30 minutes before the of the unreported aircraft until the aircraft has been located or for 30 minutes after its fuel supply is estimated to be exhausted.

 After the 30-minute traffic suspension period has expired, resume normal air traffic control if the operators or pilots of other aircraft concur.
 This concurrence must be maintained for a period of 30 minutes after the suspension period has expired.